1. Privacy statement

 Google will process the information obtained by the cookies in order to evaluate your use of the website, to compile reports on the website activities for the website operators and to provide further services associated with the use of the website and the internet.
 GA Audience also performs target audience remarketing in the context of the activated advertising function.
 The data arising in this context may be transferred by Google to a server in the USA for evaluation and stored there.

-In particular, Google places the following cookies for the purpose specified and with the respective storage duration: ‘_ga’ for 2 years and ‘_gid’ for 24 hours (both to identify and differentiate website visitors by means of a user ID); ‘_gat’ for 1 minute (to reduce requests to the Google servers); ‘IDE’ for 13 months (third-party cookie identify and differentiate website visitors by means of a user ID, to record the interaction with advertising and in the context of playing personalised advertising).
+• “_gat” for 1 minute (to reduce requests to the Google servers); “IDE” for 13 months (third-party cookie identify and differentiate website visitors by means of a user ID, to record the interaction with advertising and in the context of playing personalised advertising).

 We have concluded a data processing agreement with Google for the use of Google Analytics.
-In the event that personal data is transferred to the USA, we have agreed standard contractual clauses with Google.
+In the event that personal data is transferred to the USA, we have agreed standard contractual clauses with Google pursuant to Art.
+46 Para.
+2 lit. c GDPR.
+In addition, we ask for your explicit consent pursuant to Art.
+49 Para.
+1 lit. a GDPR regarding the transfer of your data to third countries.

 You can find further information about this in the Google Analytics privacy policy: https://support.google.com/analytics/answer/6004245?hl=de.